 What’s important to you when choosing where to purchase a new home?
 Is it easy access to hiking and biking trails, or mountain views?
 Do you prefer urban living, where you can walk to restaurants, shops and nightlife?
 Or do you prefer a more rural, agricultural setting?

 If you’re moving to Albuquerque, you’ll want to choose the perfect neighborhood and community to fit your lifestyle.
-When you work with us to find your home, we’ll help guide you in the process.
+When you work with me to find your home, I’ll help guide you in the process.
 Below this map is a snapshot of the main areas of Albuquerque.

 With access to hiking and biking trails and beautiful views of the Sandia Mountains and Rio Grande Valley, the foothills are one of the most popular areas to live in Albuquerque.
 The Foothills are east of Tramway Blvd. and run all the way from the neighborhoods near the Sandia Tramway on the north end, to the Four Hills neighborhood on the south end.
 Other neighborhoods in the Foothills include High Desert, Glenwood Hills, Casa Grande, Summit Hills and Supper Rock.